abhilashjp/lookupapp/docs/how-to-verify/tin-seychelles.md

 </table>

-A successful verifiction of the TIN on the TIN lookup tool will return the following details
+A successful verification of the TIN on the TIN lookup tool will return the following details

 * Tax Identification Number
 * Business Registration Number